The University of Massachusetts Amherst

 Application

-Login to AcademicWorks using your NetID and password to apply for UMass Amherst scholarships.
-Scholarships offered by the Department of Political Science with Program in Legal Studies open early in the spring semester and are visible in AcademicWorks.
+Scholarships offered by the Political Science Department open early in the spring semester.
 Please be aware that application deadlines and criteria are specific to each opportunity.

 Resources